• Recipes

 Midnight Diner is exactly what its name implies.
 It opens when most people are already home and in bed for the night.
 But for those people who are just getting off work from midnight to seven in the morning, this diner is a home away from home where the menu contains only three items, but the owner is willing to make any requested dish as long as he has the ingredients.

-One of the patrons came one night and asked for potato salad, which the owner generally makes every evening.
+One of the patrons of the Midnight Diner came one night and asked for potato salad, which the owner generally makes every evening.
 For Mr. Oki, we learn that this was his favorite childhood dish that his mother made.

 I was intrigued by the combination of ingredients and their textures and decided to make my version of this delicious Japanese potato salad.